 Desolately beautiful and rugged, this is home to a large Adelie Penguin population and other nesting seabirds.
 We attempt a landing and explore the coastline.

-Possession Islands:

-Rarely-visited, small and rugged, these rocks support tens of thousands of penguins.
+Possession Islands: Rarely-visited, small and rugged, these rocks support tens of thousands of penguins.
 Observe the birds' busy and humorous activity, with the Admiralty Mountains forming a superb backdrop across the water.
 Ross Ice Shelf:

 The world's largest body of floating ice and a natural barrier, at times creating hazardous weather, with sheets of snow blown at gale force by winds off the polar ice cap.
 Just 800 miles from the South Pole, this daunting spectacle prevented many early explorers from venturing further south.
-We cruise along its dizzying 30m high ice cliffs, perhaps lucky enough to see icebergs 'calving'.

-Ross Island:

-Mount Erebus/Cape Bird/Shackleton's Hut/ Scott's Hut(s) and visits to a scientific field station (Scott and McMurdo Stations are high on our wish list but ice, weather and station operational requirements often make them inaccessible).
-Ross Island was and is the 'hub of activity' in the Ross Sea, dominated by Mt Erebus, a monstrous active volcano named after the ancient Greek God of Darkness.
+We cruise along its dizzying 30-metre high ice cliffs, perhaps lucky enough to see icebergs 'calving'.
+Ross Island: Mount Erebus/Cape Bird/Shackleton's Hut/ Scott's Hut(s) and visits to a scientific field station (Scott and McMurdo Stations are high on our wish list but ice, weather and station operational requirements often make them inaccessible).
+Ross Island was, and is, the 'hub of activity' in the Ross Sea, dominated by Mt Erebus, a monstrous active volcano named after the ancient Greek God of Darkness.
 The carefully preserved huts of the 'Heroic Era' help make the history come alive.
-If we can reach the bases we get a modern perspective on Antarctic Research.
+If we can reach the bases, we will get a modern perspective on Antarctic Research.
 Terra Nova Bay:

 An Italian research station where the scientists are always hospitable and enjoy showing us around their lonely but beautiful home.
-They share with us their scientific research and also, perhaps, the best 'cafe espresso' in Antarctical

-Taking time to rest and enjoy shipboard life in the bar or library after the excitement and long daylight hours of the Antarctic, we have time for lectures on our final destination and for some pelagic bird spotting.

-Days 27 to 28: Campbell Island -Perseverance Harbour

-We drop anchor in Perseverance Harbour, an occasional refuge for Southern Right Whales who come here to calve.
+They share with us their scientific research and also, perhaps, the best 'cafe espresso' in Antarctica!
+Days 23 to 26: At Sea Taking time to rest and enjoy life on board Spirit of Enderby in the bar or library after the excitement and long daylight hours of the Antarctic, we have time for lectures on our final destination and for some pelagic bird spotting.
+Days 27 to 28: Campbell Island - Perseverance Harbour We drop anchor in Perseverance Harbour, an occasional refuge for Southern Right Whales who come here to calve.
 Walk to the nesting site of the Southern Royal Albatross and see the strange and beautiful megaherbs growing on the hills.
 These huge wild flowers that have adapted to the harsh conditions have unusual colourings and weirdly-shaped leaves.
 We also seek out other wildlife such as Campbell Island Shags, Light-mantled Sooty Albatross and sea lions.

-Relax and reflect on a remarkable journey as you join our experts for a recap of highlights and enjoy a farewell dinner tonight.

-We disembark in the Port of Bluff and this adventure ends as we disperse to begin others.
+Day 29: At Sea Relax and reflect on a remarkable journey as you join our experts for a recap of highlights and enjoy a farewell dinner this evening.
+Day 30: Invercargill We disembark in the Port of Bluff and this adventure ends as we disperse to begin others.
 After fond farewells we transfer you to a central city point or to the airport.

-VOYAGE #1970 & #1972 DETAILS
+Enquire for a full itinerary and/or a Bird and Mammal List.

+10 January - 8 February 2020

+Christchurch

+Raller

+Stewart Island The Snares Auckland Islands

+Macquarie Island

+----- #2071 ----- #2073

+lawson's

+Commonwealth

+Mertz Glaci

+ANTARCTICA

+Ninnis Glaci

+vercargill

+Campbell Island

+Cape Adare

+Coulman Island

+Bay of

+oss Island

+Scott Base / McMurdo Station Ross Ice Shelf

+8 February - 8 March 2020 VOYAGE #SOE2073

+VOYAGE #SOE2071

+(RETURNS TO CHRISTCHURCH) FUTUR

+Prices: 2020

-Heritage Suite \$32,000 pp
+Heritage Suite \$32,880 pp

-Mini Suite \$29,400 pp
+Mini Suite \$30,280 pp

-Superior Plus \$28,300 pp
+Superior Plus \$29,180 pp

-Superior \$25,000 pp
+Superior \$25,880 pp

-Main Deck \$23,000 pp
+Main Deck \$23,880 pp

+\ The price listed includes the additional local payment of \$880.
+(All prices are per person in US\$).

+Price Includes: